amaan-semicon/UART-Protocol-Transmitter-Receiver/README.md

 ## 📊 Diagrams *(to be added)*

-> Place the following in the repo under `/assets/` and link them in the README once available.

 - 📡 `block_diagram.png` – High-level data flow
 - 🔁 `tx_fsm.png` – Transmitter FSM state diagram